Copying Files Between Folders: A Complete Guide for Every User

 rsync -avh --delete /home/user/Projects/ /mnt/backup/Projects/

-Make executable with chmod +x script.sh and schedule via cron The details matter here..
+Make executable with chmod +x script.sh and schedule via cron And that's really what it comes down to..

 5.3 Python Example